tstum-wq/tstum-dataviz-portfolio/README.md

 - This repository: https://github.com/tstum-wq/tstum-dataviz-portfolio/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me. **

 # About me
 Hi!
 I'm a visual artist & entrepreneur.
-I love telling a story with art or design visuals.
+I love telling stories through optical illusions.
 I'm interested in data visualization to improve supported storytelling in my chosen field.

 # What I hope to learn
 I'm interested in learning how to use the various visualization platforms, of course, but more importantly, how to think about using data visualization to support an idea or discover a solution.